Covid 19 coronavirus: No new cases, but 'we can't afford Covid-19 fatigue to set in'

 He praised those who worked with older people through the lockdown period.

-Meanwhile, Health Minister Chris Hipkins again reminded New Zealanders to have "constant vigilance".
+Meanwhile, Health Minister Chris Hipkins again reminded New Zealanders about "constant vigilance".

 "We have to keep our pedal to the metal," he said, when it comes to locking in gains the country had made.